|Freed Lab Awards

 Travel Awards, Fall HIV/AIDS & Cancer Virology Think Tank Meeting

-Mariia Novikova and Rachel Van Duyne won $1000 travel awards for their outstanding talks at the 2016 Fall HIV/AIDS & Cancer Virology Think Tank Meeting.
+Mariia Novikova won a $1000 travel award for her outstanding talk at the 2017 Fall HIV/AIDS & Cancer Virology Think Tank Meeting.
 This annual Think Tank meeting on the NIH-Bethesda campus provides a venue for students, postdoctoral fellows, and staff scientists to present emerging work and hypotheses in the field of cancer virology.
-The travel awards were provided by the Center of Excellence in HIV/AIDS & Cancer Virology, Center for Cancer Research, NCI.
-Members of the Freed Lab who received travel awards in previous years include Philip Tedbury (2014), Angelica Martins (2013), and Emiko Urano (2013).
+The Think Tank travel awards are provided by the Center of Excellence in HIV/AIDS & Cancer Virology, Center for Cancer Research, NCI.
+Members of the Freed Lab who received travel awards in previous years include Mariia Novikova and Rachel Van Duyne (2016), Philip Tedbury (2014), Angelica Martins (2013), and Emiko Urano (2013).

 Poster Awards, Spring Research Festival